 Prothorax.
 First or anterior thoracic segment.

 Pubescent.
-Clothed with soft, short, fine, loosely set setae.
+Covered with short, soft setae.

 Punctate.
 Covered with tiny pits or depressions.

 Rugose.
-With many wrinkles or ridges.
+With many wrinkles or ridge.

 Scape.
 The 1st antennal segment, especially if it is longer than the other segment.

 Sclerite.
 Any of the individual hardened plates which make up the exoskeleton.

 Sclerotization.
 The hardening and darkening processes in the cuticle (involves the epicuticle and exocuticle with a substance called sclerotin).